AguaClara/Textbook/Fluid_Deformation_and_Energy_Dissipation/FDED_Derivations.rst

 .. _heading_Maximum_velocity_gradients:

-Maximum velocity gradients
+Maximum Velocity Gradients
 ============================

 .. _heading_Straight_pipe_(major_losses):

-Straight pipe (major losses)
+Straight Pipe (Major Losses)
 -----------------------------

 The maximum velocity gradient in pipe flow occurs at the wall.
 This is true for both laminar and turbulent flow.
 In either case a force balance on a control volume of pipe gives us the wall shear and the wall shear can then be used to estimate the velocity gradient at the wall.